 Peculiarities were these: When you reviewed a tremendous number of writers who were pros and who were good, and who were landing on the mark every time, you found nobody who had graduated from a course in writing.
 But nobody!
-I mean, this isn't - this isn't even the exception that makes the rule.
+I mean, this isn't even the exception that makes the rule.
 He just wasn't present.